Here is a summary of MayView’s achievements in the most recent year.

 California’s budget problems have resulted in cutbacks to breast cancer screening, specifically the Every Woman Counts cancer detection program.
-Fortunately, MayView was able to obtain grants that have allowed us to continue to provide on-site mammography, improving access to breast health education, clinical exams, and further screening and treatment referrals to women 40 and older.
-Women who need further diagnosis, treatment and care are referred to specialty clinics.
+Fortunately, MayView successfully obtains grants and creates partnerships to allow us to refer patients for mammography, improve access to breast health education, clinical exams, and further screen and refer women 40 and older to needed treatment.

 Comprehensive Perinatal Services Program (CPSP)

 MayView prenatal patients receive comprehensive services, including prenatal care, health education, nutrition services, and psychosocial support.

 Following delivery at Valley Medical Center in San Jose, El Camino Hospital in Mountain View, or Stanford Medical Center in Palo Alto, our prenatal patients receive postpartum care in our clinics, and we provide on-going pediatric care for their babies.
 Patients identified as having high-risk pregnancies are referred to a medical center for care.

 For all women of childbearing age, our providers emphasize the importance of entering into prenatal care within the first trimester of pregnancy and for preconception planning.
 Our goal is to decrease the incidence of low birth weight in infants, and to give every baby a healthy start in life.

 The MayView Family Planning Access, Care and Treatment (FamPACT) program seeks to prevent unplanned pregnancy, protect patient’ reproductive health and give patients of childbearing age the education, counseling, and treatment they need.